 I am a licensed Marriage and Family Therapist.
+I have been working in the field for 5+years and have experience in various settings including various residential treatment centers, group private practice, and agency work.
 More importantly, I am a human being who feels honored to walk side-by-side with others on their life journey.
 I think the most important part of therapy is having someone be a witness to your pain.
 My job is not to fix or to heal you, but it is to validate, support, and guide you to heal yourself.

 I believe that healing happens when you are invited to collaborate with me in creating a new relational experience.
 Taking the first step in seeking help is difficult, but once you do, the path of healing begins.

 - Life transitions i.e. divorce, loss of parents, empty nesters, career change, etc.